ESL pair work speaking activities

 Grammarchants: Student Book (Jazz Chants)

-Grammar chants and jazz chants were famously introduced to the ESL community by Carolyn Graham.
 You can find many examples of her original works as well as similar offerings from others on the Internet, and you can very easily create your own based on what you’re teaching in particular.
 (There may even be some examples in a textbook that you’re using.)

 10. Who’s who?

-There’s a well-known game out there called “Guess Who?” or “Who’s who?”.
+There’s a well-known game out there called “Guess who?” or “Who’s who?”.
 I’m betting you’ve heard of it!

 One student selects a character.
 The other student looks at a collection of character pictures and asks questions about their appearance or clothing until they can guess the right character.